And if you’ve made a feature film, congratulations!

 This experience changed the way I view movie distribution.

-Prior to making my first feature, I was always focused on one BIG payday.
+Prior to making my first feature, my “sell your movie” strategy always revolved around one BIG payday.
 But I am now of the opinion that making money as an indie filmmaker is more about making a bunch of small movies and getting each one to pay you a little each month.

 These days filmmakers need to create good work, find their target audience and focus on sell movies consistently over time.
 For many filmmakers, this sort of sell your movie talk might seem crazy.